AdobeDocs/commerce-merchant-services.en/help/catalog-service/guide-overview.md

 [!DNL Catalog Service] has two types of users:

-* Adobe [!DNL Commerce] administrators install and maintain the service.
+*  Adobe [!DNL Commerce] system administrators install and maintain the service. [!DNL Catalog Service] does not have an Admin UI or features for standard Admin users.

-* Integrators build GraphQL queries and integrate them on a storefront that uses a [Progressive Web App](https://developer.adobe.com/commerce/pwa-studio/) (PWA) or other frontend client.
+*  Integrators build GraphQL queries and integrate them on a storefront that uses a frontend client.

-This guide covers all [!DNL Catalog Service]-specific tasks that are done from the command line.
-There are no tasks to be performed from the Admin.
-It does not cover the core capabilities of Adobe Commerce and Magento Open Source.

 You can find detailed integration information at [Catalog Service for Adobe Commerce](https://devdocs.magento.com/catalog-service/index.html).